bermarte/30-Days-Of-JavaScript/readMe.md

 # 💻 Day 1: Exercises

-1. Write a single line comment which says, _comments can make code readable_
+1. Write a single-line comment which says, _comments can make code readable_
 2. Write another single comment which says, _Welcome to 30DaysOfJavaScript_